-Falmouth Fall Town Meeting will begin November 14, 2016 and will be held at the High School.
+Falmouth Fall Town Meeting was held November 14 & 15, 2016 at the High School.

 Special Town Meetings are called by the Selectmen when considered necessary or upon written request of at least 100 registered voters.
 Town Meeting consists of 27 members elected from each of the nine precincts for three year overlapping terms.

 The Warrant is the agenda for Town Meeting.
 It consists of articles that merely stake out the limits of the area within which the meeting may act.
 A motion must be made in order for action to be taken on a warrant article.
 All motions must be within the scope, or four corners, of the article.

 Town Meetings begin at 7:00pm each night.
 Town Meeting members must check in with attendance takers each evening.
 Attendance is public record and is published in the Enterprise.

 A quorum of one half plus one of the total members is necessary to conduct Town Meeting.
 (243 elected members + 1 Moderator = 244 / 2 = 122, 122 +1 = 123.
 Note: the Moderator is ex officio member and any members of the General Court residing in Falmouth are also ex officio - currently the one member of the House of Representatives in the General Court residing in Falmouth is also the Moderator.)

 The Moderator presides over every session of Town Meeting with exclusive authority over the conduct of the meeting.
 The Moderator only votes when members present and voting are equally divided.
 The Moderator also appoints the Town Meeting Rules & Procedures Committee that is responsible for periodically meeting with the Moderator to review the procedures and related bylaws of Town Meeting.